 Keep Employees Updated and Informed

 A move can be difficult for employees.
 It can mean a change in how they commute and whether their commute is now longer than before the move.
 If you're moving to a smaller space, then staff need to know how offices will be assigned and what their new space will look like.
 Employees should be informed at every step in the process.
-I recommend keeping a moving schedule on the kitchen bulletin board or other common space so people can see how things are progressing and what is expected of them as employees.
+Try keeping a moving schedule on the kitchen bulletin board or other common space so people can see how things are progressing and what is expected of them as employees.